rhysd/changelog-from-release/README.md

 ## FAQ

+### How to update changelog before adding the release tag?

+For example, how to include changes for v1.2.3 in `CHANGELOG.md` before creating a Git tag `v1.2.3`?

+Please use [a release draft][gh-draft].

+1. Create and save a new release note as draft.
+Leave Git tag empty at this point
+2. Run `changelog-from-release` with setting [a personal access token][pat] to `$GITHUB_TOKEN` environment variable
+3. Commit the changelog
+4. Create and push a new Git tag
+5. Go to the draft release page created at 1. and set the Git tag to the release
+6. Publish the release by clicking 'Publish release' button on GitHub

+Setting a personal access token at 2. is mandatory since release drafts are private information.
+API token associated with your account is necessary to fetch it.

 ### How to insert some templates at top/bottom of generated changelog?

 Since `changelog-from-release` command just generates changelog history, you can insert your